 However, there are traps for young players, so whether you’re adding an outdoor kitchen to an existing home or incorporating one into a new build, it’s important to do your research and plan carefully before taking the plunge.

-As a first step talk to your local council about relevant regulations as some require professional plans to be drawn up for the project and submitted to council for approval.
+As a first step, talk to your local council about relevant regulations, as some require professional plans to be drawn up for the project and submitted to the council for approval.
 Some authorities also require a flame failure device to be connected to gas barbecues.
-This feature can’t be retro-fitted, so it pays to seek out a barbecue that has one fitted at time of manufacture, such as Heatlie’s Island Gourmet Elite.
+This feature can’t be retro-fitted, so it pays to seek out a barbecue that has one fitted at the time of manufacture, such as Heatlie’s Island Gourmet Elite.
 Speaking of gas you’ll also need to consider whether you want to go for LPG or Natural Gas, as natural gas connections need to be installed during the building process.

-Another big consideration is position, particularly if you want to use your outdoor kitchen year-round.
+Another big consideration is positioning, particularly if you want to use your outdoor kitchen year-round.
 Outdoor kitchens that lead seamlessly from a home’s internal living areas or kitchen are ideal, but free-standing, gazebo-style kitchens can also work well.
 Consider also whether you want to incorporate a dining area or even a relaxed alfresco living space, complete with big-screen TV and bar area.
-And don’t forget to think about how you can make the most of any views and privacy factors, and protecting your outdoor kitchen from the elements with a roof or sail.
+Don’t forget to think about how you can make the most of any views and privacy factors, and protecting your outdoor kitchen from the elements with a roof or sail.

 Your budget is also something to consider early.
-Do plenty of research before you start and be realistic – as well as building materials you’ll need to factor in appliances and a barbecue, bench-tops – even floor coverings and furniture.
+Do plenty of research before you start and be realistic – as well as building materials, you’ll need to factor in appliances and a barbecue, bench-tops – even floor coverings and furniture.

-The next big decision is whether you opt for a built-in outdoor kitchen designed and constructed by a builder or a modular system, which are cost-efficient and often easy to install.
-Also consider whether your outdoor kitchen will be a fully-contained external kitchen – complete with fridge, sink and bench-tops – or simply an extension of your existing kitchen.
+The next big decision is whether you opt for a built-in outdoor kitchen designed and constructed by a builder, or a modular system, which are cost-efficient and often easy to install.
+Also consider whether your outdoor kitchen will be a fully-contained external kitchen – complete with fridge, sink and benchtops – or simply an extension of your existing kitchen.

 My best tip is to buy for the long-term – choose a unit that offers a ten-year warranty, that’s made in Australia and that offers the ability to buy customised products and spare parts down the track.
 This approach will definitely save you money in the long-term.
-Also consider whether you really need a hood – or it just for looks – and beware of gimmicky trends like infra-red burners, lava rocks and ceramic brickettes – in my experience, they often don’t live up to the hype.
+Also, consider whether you really need a hood – or is it just for looks – and beware of gimmicky trends like infra-red burners, lava rocks and ceramic briquettes – in my experience, they often don’t live up to the hype.